Charles Travis

-Charles Travis (born in 1943) is a contemporary American-Portuguese philosopher.
-His main interests in philosophy center around philosophy of language, metaphysics, and epistemology.
+Charles Travis (born 1943) is an American-Portuguese philosopher.
+His main interests in philosophy center on philosophy of language, metaphysics, and epistemology.

+Biography

-Travis received his Bachelor of Arts and Doctor of Philosophy from the University of California, respectively in 1963 and 1967.
+Travis received his Bachelor of Arts from University of California, Berkeley and Doctor of Philosophy from the University of California, Los Angeles, respectively in 1963 and 1967.
 Over the years, Travis has taught at multiple universities, such as the University of Michigan and Harvard University, before he settled as emeritus professor at King's College London and Professor Afiliado ('affiliate Professor') at the University of Porto.

 He has been influenced by numerous philosophers, mainly in the sphere of ordinary language philosophy, such as Hilary Putnam, Ludwig Wittgenstein, J. L. Austin, Noam Chomsky and John McDowell.

-Travis is commonly considered one of the main proponents of radical contextualism.
+Travis is commonly considered one of the main proponents of radical semantic contextualism.
 He is also accredited with coining the influential notion of occasion-sensitivity.
 On top of that, the philosophical concept of Travis's examples carries his name.